3rd Battalion, 319th Field Artillery Regiment: Operation Iraqi Freedom 2009–10

 From September 2009 to September 2010, 3–319, commanded by LTC Jose Thompson, deployed with 1st Brigade Combat Team, 82nd Airborne Division to Al Anbar province in western Iraq as an "advise and assist brigade".
 While there, the battalion conducted combined airborne operations as well as indirect live fire training with Iraqi forces.
 The battalion earned the Meritorious Unit Commendation for the period 24 January 2010 to 28 July 2010.

 Operation Enduring Freedom 2012

 The 3–319th AFAR returned to Afghanistan, providing fire support to TF Devil operations in Ghazni province.
 Under the command of LTC David Pierce, the battalion served a traditional field artillery mission, not as a provisional maneuver unit, and focused on the counterfire fight.
 HHB and Battery B were awarded the Meritorious Unit Commendation for their actions from 16 February 2012 to 15 September 2012.

 In 2013, the battalion was the first operational unit to field the M119A3 howitzer.

+Operation Resolute Support

+In August 2021, the battalion deployed on short notice to participate in the final evacuation of U.S. forces from Afghanistan.
+The battalion was awarded a Presidential Unit Citation for its participation in the evacuation of Hamid Karzai International Airport in August 2021.